bobheadxi/bobheadxi.github.io/content/_drafts/two-years-working-remotely.md

 description: "Reflections on my first two years of remote: the work, the lifestyle, and the takeaways."
 ---

 Since starting university, I've worked a number of remote software development positions consisting of both part-time and full-time roles - a lot of which happened pre-COVID - as part of my early career.
-These roles have done much to reshape the way I approach work, collaboration, and how I live my life.
+These experiences have done much to reshape the way I approach work, collaboration, and how I live my life.

 In this post I reflect a bit on almost two years of accumulated experience working remotely and share some of my thoughts on the subject.